 Launched at Baselworld in April, the Omega Speedmaster ‘57 Co-Axial Chronograph collection pays homage to the original Speedmaster which came out in 1957.
 Presented in a 41.5 mm diameter case, the Speedmaster ‘57 has straight lugs as a nod to the first Speedmaster.
-Additionally, the dial and movement side are both protected by retro box shaped sapphire crystals.
+Additionally, the dial and movement sides are both protected by retro box-shaped sapphire crystals.

-“The Speedmaster ‘57 models in 18K gold are equipped with the OMEGA Co-Axial calibre 9301 with a special luxury finish and an 18K red gold rotor and balance bridge.”
+“The Speedmaster ‘57 models in 18K gold are equipped with the OMEGA Co-Axial caliber 9301 with a special luxury finish and an 18K red gold rotor and balance bridge.”
 The chronograph has 12-hour and 60-minute hands placed on the same sub-dial at 3 o’clock, enabling intuitive reading of the chronograph.
 It also has a central chronograph seconds hand.
 The date is displayed in an aperture at 6 o’clock.
-The sub-dial at 9’clock, with the printed cross hairs, displays continuously running small seconds.
+The sub-dial at 9’clock, with the printed crosshairs, displays continuously running small seconds.

-The Speedmaster ‘57 comes in a choice of metals, including 18K red or yellow gold, titanium, a fashionable bicolor blend of 18K red gold and stainless steel or in classic stainless steel.
+The Speedmaster ‘57 comes in a choice of metals, including 18K red or yellow gold, titanium, a fashionable bicolor blend of 18K red gold, and stainless steel or classic stainless steel.
 Each model is presented with either a matching bracelet or a leather strap.
-Black, silvery white, or blue PVD dials are available depending on the model.
-The central hour and minute hands, as well as the chronograph hour and minute hands are luminescent.
+Black, silvery-white, or blue PVD dials are available depending on the model.
+The central hour and minute hands, as well as the chronograph hour and minute hands, are luminescent.
 Applied hour indexes are also luminescent.

 Overall, the Speedmaster ‘57 is a great option for those looking for a Speedmaster with the best current movement and a slight nod to the past.
 Not to mention, the two-register layout is awesome.